stephenrdoyle/LSHTM_ParasiteGenomics/Module2_Mapping_Short_Reads.md

 To learn about sequence read mapping and the use of Artemis in conjunction with NGS data we will work with real data from the bacterial pathogen Chlamydia.

-*C. trachomatis* is one of the most prevalent human pathogens in the world, causing a variety of infections.
+*Chlamydia trachomatis* is one of the most prevalent human pathogens in the world, causing a variety of infections.
 It is the leading cause of sexually transmitted infections (STIs), with an estimated 131 million new cases each year.
 Additionally, it is also the leading cause of preventable infectious blindness with tens of millions of people thought to have active disease.
 The STI strains of Chlamydia can be further subdivided into those that are restricted to the genital tract and the more invasive type know as the lymphogranuloma venereum or LGV biovar.
-Despite the large differences in the site of infection and the disease severity and outcome there are few whole-gene differences that distinguish any of the different types of C. trachomatis.
+Despite the large differences in the site of infection and the disease severity and outcome there are few whole-gene differences that distinguish any of the different types of *C. trachomatis*.
 As you will see most of the variation lies at the level of SNPs.

 In this part of the course we will align the Illumina reads from a generated from the New Variant Swedish *C. trachomatis* strain (known as NV) against a reference sequence (L2).
 The NV strain caused a European health alert in 2006.
 During this time it became the dominant strain circulating in some European countries and began to spread world wide.
 The reason for this was that it evaded detection by the widely used PCR-based diagnostic test.
 During the course of this exercise you will identify the reason why this isolate confounded the standard assay.